Looking to take a creative vacation this summer? Apply for the SVA Summer Residency in Documentary Filmmaking!

 Students will create two interview-based short documentaries during the two weeks, including a project focused on a subject/character that they choose & are in touch with prior to the start of the program.

 During the residency, the faculty will offer feedback and help students discover and facilitate creative solutions to push their work to the next level.
 Faculty on the Residency have included directors Deborah Dickson (Lalee's Kin; The Lost Bird Project) and Richard Hankin (HBO's The Jinx; Netflix's Dogs), editor Toby Shimin (Buck; 32 Pills); cinematographers Bob Richman (the Paradise Lost trilogy; The September Issue) and many others.

 Gain a new skillset, or hone on the skills you already have, and tap into a passionate and creative community in the documentary hub that is New York.

 - Get practical labs out in the wilds of New York City

 - Receive an interview masterclass, from choosing you interview setting and where to place your subjects in relation to natural and artificial light to how to communicate with your subjects to get exactly what you need for your film

-- Have access to all the industry standard HD cameras, gear and editing systems you need to complete your project
+- Have access to 4K cameras, industry standard gear and editing systems

 - Learn all the professional tricks of the trade: from mastering documentary sound; to filming for the editing; to how to edit with clear, creative and concise storytelling